src-bin/substrate-docs/www/src-bin.com/substrate/manual/closing-an-aws-account.md

 15. Verify your phone number
 16. Select the free support plan
 17. When returned to the AWS Organizations console, click **Leave organization** again and confirm
-18. Click on the name of your account, the third option from the right in the top row of the console
+18. Click on the name of your account, the rightmost option in the top row of the console
-19. Click **My Account**
+19. Click **Account**
 20. Scroll to the bottom of the page
 21. Read all four conditions and check all four checkboxes
 22. Click **Close Account**